Your story can live on, creating a new beginning for seriously ill children

 When you ponder how you would like to write the end of your own story, wouldn’t it be nice to think that, when you have taken care of your family and friends, you could leave something else behind to help future generations of children facing tough times?

-Find out more about how to write the end of your story get in touch with our team.
+To find out more about how to write the end of your story download the Marvellous legacy leaflet on the right hand panel on this page or get in touch with our team.